 - Fire Safety: PIR and Rockwool panels meet Dubai Civil Defence standards, ensuring safety in high-risk environments.

-- Structural Integrity: Panels are tested for wind resistance and seismic stability, critical for the UAE’s diverse terrains.
+- Structural Integrity: Panels are tested for wind resistance and seismic stability, critical for DUBAI’s diverse terrains.

-Sandwich panel cabins are engineered with precise technical specifications to meet the UAE’s construction requirements.
+Sandwich panel cabins are engineered with precise technical specifications to meet DUBAI’s construction requirements.
 This section provides a detailed breakdown of their properties, ensuring professionals understand their performance and applications.

 Panel Dimensions